crazychenz/vinnie.work/website/docs/EmbeddedSystemsAnalysis/Firmware/Analysis.md

 ### ELF Files

 - objdump - Nearly everything I would ever need for parsing ELF files can be obtained from `objdump`.
 It parses ELF headers, it disassembles, and it can associate source with assembly if built with debug symbols.
 It shows dynamic and static symbols and can handle many other ELF conventions.
-- readelf - This is a more simply tool than `objdump` but provides some nicely formatted output for reading ELF headers and sections.
+- readelf - This is a more simple tool than `objdump` but provides some nicely formatted output for reading ELF headers and sections.
 - nm - This is the binary used if all you want is a list of symbols in an ELF file.
 The advantage of `nm` over `objdump` is that the output is easily parsable.
 You could parse `nm` output in a couple lines of python or even bash shell script.
 - ar - "The archiver" is the tool that is used to generate static libraries.
 It actually is just an archive utility like tar.
 The primary difference is that tar is designed for streaming to tape whereas `ar` is not.